CredentialEngine/Import_From_Registry/README.md

 https://visualstudio.microsoft.com/vs/community/

 ## Updates
+### December 03 2021
+New: Compiled releases of the import will be added to a Release folder.
+- This process will simplify getting started
+- Just
+	- download the latest release
+	- unzip into a folder such as C:\CredentialRegistryImport
+	- download and install the database backups
+	- refer to the documentation regarding the app.config file.
+In the compiled application, this will be CTI.Import.exe.config.
+		- after configuring the latter keep a copy outside the current downloaded release.
+		- then when another release is downloaded, the saved config file can just be copied into the new application's folder.

+		c:\CredentialRegistryImport
+			data
+				\backups
+				- could store the databases and restore sql here Import
+				- store releases

 ### October 24, 2021
 Updated Download project
 - provided how to filter by the owning organization or a third party publisher